 - 14- Hartfield et al (2018) State of the Climate in 2017, Bulletin of the American Meteorological Society

 - 15- Lauvset et al (2015) Trends and drivers in global surface ocean pH over the past 3 decades, Biogeosciences

 This text may look like a scientific article to a lay-person, but I would not accept it as a bachelor thesis.
 It does not cite its data sources, it does not discuss the uncertainties in the data, nor does it discuss that other cloud data sets find the opposite trend.
 It does not explain sufficiently how computations were made to make the study reproducible and understandable.
 It does not discuss the conflict between its claimed low climate sensitivity and climatic changes in the (deep) past.
 It cites six references: one to the IPCC report and one scientific article, both of which they apparently did not read or understand; two of their own unpublished manuscripts and two of their own articles in questionable or predatory journals.

-Stephen Po-Chedley, Postdoctoral Research Fellow, Lawrence Livermore National Laboratory:
+Stephen Po-Chedley, Research Scientist, Lawrence Livermore National Laboratory:

 It’s not clear how to respond to disingenuous summaries of an unpublished paper regarding global warming written by authors that appear to have limited training in climate science.
 The websites that have promoted this paper provide no counterpoint or basic fact checking on the bold claims made by the authors.
 The websites mislead readers regarding the well-documented scientific consensus that human activities have made a substantial contribution to the observed warming of the Earth’s surface.
 The paper itself is flawed: it doesn’t provide sufficient methodological details, including the datasets used in the study, misrepresents basic, well-accepted information about climate change, and ignores research studies undertaken by climate scientists.